dalibo/postgis/BRIN_TODO.md

 Julien: I think they should be kept, since they rely on postgis (GIDX) internal

+- Check that ALTER OPERATOR FAMILY is handled by upgrade process

+DONE:
+- add 4d opclass
 - check the 3d opclasses

-- add 4d opclass
+NOT NEEDED
 - add a _nd opclass, and and _nd brin add value function

 General